DL6DBN/BirdBox/README.md

 From internet sources about streaming out of a bird box I found they all were using the video stream only.
 What about sound?
 To get the option of experimenting with and later adding sound from the birds inside the box, I mounted a small USB ready microphone into the box too.

-As the Pi has no sound/mic input, I baught this one:
+As the Pi has no sound/mic input, I bought this one:

 - [Blusmart USB Lavalier Microphone](https://www.amazon.de/dp/B01MZ60SAR/ref=sr_1_2?ie=UTF8&qid=1488534236&sr=8-2&keywords=lavalier+mikrofon+usb)